 To perform this technique correctly one needs good flexibility in adductors and hamstrings.
 Lateral core and hip flexor, as well as abductors control will allow the movement to look graceful.

 The purpose of this routine is to develop the above stated abilities so that the kick can be lifted slowly with control and for the icing on the cake held at the full split extended position.
-Our program relies on kinesiological stretching and reciprocal inhibition.
+Our program relies on Zaichik Stretching and reciprocal inhibition.
 The former takes each involved joint apart into individual muscles and uses their actions against each other to lengthen the fibers with the pain of the stretch reflex.
 The later, trains the muscles to contract in the needed ranges, while allowing the supporting muscles to relax and move deep into needed positions.

 #8 - True Front Split

-A $39.95 value, this 40 minutes long video contains specific warm up and conditioning exercises for the True Frot Split, the necessary Kinesiological Stretching exercises to target the muscles involved in a True Front Split as well as a cool down section.
+A $39.95 value, this 40 minutes long video contains specific warm up and conditioning exercises for the True Frot Split, the necessary Zaichik Stretching exercises to target the muscles involved in a True Front Split as well as a cool down section.
 This is a great place to start before attempting the usually more demanding open front and side splits.
 You will learn how to isolate and stretch outer hamstrings and hip flexors muscles.

 #9 - Open Front Split

-The Open Front Split Training Program, a $39.99 value, is a 40 minutes long video containing specific warm up and conditioning exercises for the Open Front Split, the necessary Kinesiological Stretching exercises to target the muscles involved as well as a cool down section.
+The Open Front Split Training Program, a $39.99 value, is a 40 minutes long video containing specific warm up and conditioning exercises for the Open Front Split, the necessary Zaichik Stretching exercises to target the muscles involved as well as a cool down section.
 This is what links the true front split with the side split, since it focuses on adductors, hip external rotation and inner hamstrings.

 #10 - Side Split

-Here we go, the Side Split Training Program, a $39.95 value, is a 25 minutes long video containing specific warm up and conditioning exercises for the Side Split and all its variations, the necessary Kinesiological Stretching exercises to target the muscles involved as well as a cool down section.
+Here we go, the Side Split Training Program, a $39.95 value, is a 25 minutes long video containing specific warm up and conditioning exercises for the Side Split and all its variations, the necessary Zaichik Stretching exercises to target the muscles involved as well as a cool down section.
 This is usually trained last, after you achieved flat front splits using the other two programs, so this is more of a rounding off for what you are missing in order to get a full side split, mostly additional adductors work and very targeted side split exercises which will give you that extra you need for this more demanding split.

 #11 - Hip Flexors Strength & Flexibility